mgalland/docker-for-teaching/README.md

 For now, I have relied on the [Digital Ocean cloud computing platform](https://www.digitalocean.com/) to deploy Docker containers that in turn serve RStudio instances.

-## 2.1 RStudio instances

-### One RStudio machine
+## 2.1 One RStudio machine

-If you only want to run one or multiple RStudio sessions, then follow these steps:
+If you only want to run one RStudio virtual machine, then follow these steps:

 1. First, create a project to host a "Digital Ocean droplet" (virtual machine).
 This machine will serve to deploy N virtual machines (one VM per student).
 2. In the 'Marketplace' tab, choose the Docker apps which will starts a Virtual Machine with the Linux distribution Ubuntu 18.04 and Docker CE version VERSION 18.06.1 or higher.
 [Find it here](https://marketplace.digitalocean.com/apps/docker).